On the relation between dynamic regret and closed-loop stability: CONCLUSION

 \section{CONCLUSION}

 In this paper, we study the relation between dynamic regret and asymptotic stability.
-Loosely speaking, our results suggest that achieving bounded dynamic regret is a stronger property than asymptotic stability, because bounded dynamic regret implies a certain minimal rate of convergence, whereas asymptotic stability only characterizes the asymptotic behavior of the closed loop.
+Loosely speaking, our results suggest that achieving bounded dynamic regret is a stronger property than asymptotic stability, because bounded dynamic regret requires a certain minimal rate of convergence, whereas asymptotic stability only characterizes the asymptotic behavior of the closed loop.
 In particular, we show that, under rather mild assumptions, bounded dynamic regret implies asymptotic stability (compare Theorem~\ref{thm:regret_asymp_stab}), whereas asymptotic stability does, in general, not imply bounded dynamic regret (compare Example~\ref{cex:stable->regret} and Proposition~\ref{prop:necessary_condition}).
 In order to derive sufficient conditions for the case of bounded regret implying asymptotic stability, however, we require additional, more restrictive assumptions (compare Theorem~\ref{thm:stab_regret}).
 Therefore, future works includes relaxing these additional assumptions.
 In particular, we conjecture that Assumption~\ref{assump:avg_dwell_time} could be relaxed as discussed above.
 Moreover, one could consider local asymptotic stability and constraints instead of the global results provided in this paper.
-Finally, another interesting possibility for future work is considering other common applications of dynamic regret, e.g., with respect to a priori unknown process noise or unknown system dynamics instead of time-varying cost functions.
+Another interesting possibility for future work is considering other common applications of dynamic regret, e.g., with respect to a priori unknown process noise or unknown system dynamics instead of time-varying cost functions.
+Finally, future work includes studying the relation between asymptotic stability and dynamic regret for benchmarks that do not achieve bounded dynamic regret with respect to the optimal steady state themselves (compare Remark~\ref{rem:different_benchmark}).